 Planning for your life after graduation is essential.
-You should apply for Optional Practical Training (OPT), a temporary employment permit directly related to your primary area of study.
+You should apply for Optional Practical Training (OPT), a temporary employment permit directly related to your primary study area.
 OPT is given to international students to demonstrate to potential employers that they have the skills.
-Most employers want to see how you work and your skills for a few months before deciding to hire you full time and sponsor your work visa (H1B visa).
+Most employers want to see how you work and your skills for a few months before hiring you full-time and sponsoring your work visa (H1B visa).

 H1B visa (general)

-It is a non-immigrant visa program that permits US managers to employ individuals who possess practical and theoretical knowledge with an undergraduate degree.
+A non-immigrant visa program permits US managers to employ individuals who possess practical and theoretical knowledge with an undergraduate degree.

 H1B visa holders enjoy the following benefits :

-- They can work lawfully in the USA for a time of 3 to 6 years.
+- They can work lawfully in the USA for 3 to 6 years.

 - They will gain practical and hypothetical experience related to their field of interest.

-- Can bring their mate and family members to the US on an H4 visa.
+- They can bring their mate and family members to the U.S. on an H4 visa.